-Falls are the number one cause of injuries and deaths amongst employees for the 11th year in a row.
+Falls are the number one cause of injuries and deaths amongst employees for the 12th year in a row.
 It is critical for businesses to instill better awareness and safety practices in their workforce.
 Regular onsite inspections by qualified personnel should be implemented in order to check for holes, slippery surfaces or other tripping hazards.
 The construction industry is the most affected by this standard.
+(See OSHA Standard 1926.501 and DWC’s Fall Protection for the Construction Industry Workplace Program, English/Spanish.)

-COVID-19 had a huge impact on respiratory protection violations in the healthcare industry.
-The pandemic also reduced the number of violations and inspections in the workplace compared to 2020.
 We encourage you to use this list to assess potential hazards in your own workplace and gaps in your safety programs.
-The lists of top violations by industry code are available on OSHA’s website.

 Our partnership with OutlookHR can help you design a custom safety program tailored to your business needs.
 Get access to safety webinars, phone consultations, online safety evaluations, and over 1,000 interactive PDFs in English and Spanish as part of our CORE Safety Program.
 We can also provide on-site instructor safety training and regular inspections.
 We want to help you focus on what you do best, and let our experts protect your business from Cal / OSHA citations through better safety management.